+That Proskauer billed for and completed irrevocable trusts for Joshua and Jacob at that time to transfer a 10% interest of Petitioner’s stock in Iviewit into and Simon and Petitioner did estate plans with Gortz.

+That at that time the Iviewit companies were set to go public with Wachovia and with Goldman Sachs also acting as an Investment Banker to Iviewit and it was anticipated to far exceed even the largest IPO’s of the Internet boom, as the IP is the main driver to rich multimedia over the Internet, which is the largest use of Internet bandwidth globally, where video transmitted using Petitioner’s inventions is claimed to be approximately 90% or more of total Internet transmissions and where now over 90% of digital imaging devices now infringe on the Iviewit IP.

+That Petitioner informed Spallina that both Proskauer and Lewin would have all the records of the Iviewit companies, as they were counsel and accountants for Iviewit and started all the Iviewit companies and distributed all the shares, including Simon and Shirley’s shares and even the shares Proskauer and Lewin owned.

-That into and Simon and Petitioner did estate plans with GortzIviewit companies were set to go public with Wachovia and with Goldman Sachs also acting as an Investment Banker to Iviewit and it Internet I and where now over 90% of digital imaging devices now infringe on the Iviewit IPboth stated they see - Petitioner Petitioner found it strange that Gortz and Lewin claimed they did not know of the RICO action and what has been transpiring over the last several years and somehow had forgotten history, when Lewin claimed in his deposition that will be further exhibited herein, when asked about his recollections on Iviewit and he claimed “he was trying to erase his memory” it appears he had now successfully erased it.
+That Spallina after contacting Proskauer and Lewin claimed they stated they knew nothing about Iviewit at which point Petitioner further informed Spallina of their prior roles in the Iviewit companies to aid in refreshing their memories; see Exhibit 27 - Letter from Petitioner to Spallina Re Iviewit’s Relation to Proskauer and Lewin.
+Petitioner found it strange that Gortz and Lewin claimed they did not know of the RICO action and what has been transpiring over the last several years and somehow had forgotten history, when Lewin claimed in his deposition that will be further exhibited herein, when asked about his recollections on Iviewit he actually claimed “he was trying to erase his memory” or words to that effect and it appears he had now successfully erased it.

-That Spallina initially claimed that he was unaware of Iviewit or any stock my father held in Iviewit upon my requesting to know how the stock and patent interests were being split amongst the beneficiaries.
-That I informed Spallina that Proskauer and Lewin should have all the records of the Iviewit companies, as they were counsel and accountants for Iviewit and started all the companies and distributed all the shares, including their own and Simon and Shirley’s.
-That Spallina after contacting Proskauer and Lewin claimed they knew nothing about Iviewit at which point I further informed Spallina of their prior roles to aid in refreshing their memories, Exhibit ____ Letter from Eliot to Spallina Re Iviewit’s relation to Proskauer and Lewin.

-That the following LAW FIRMS, are direct Defendants in a Federal RICO & ANTITRUST Lawsuit filed by me that has been “Legally Related” by Federal Judge Hon.
-Shira A. Scheindlin to a New York Supreme Court Attorney Whistleblower Lawsuit of Christine C. Anderson, an expert in Attorney at Law misconduct complaints who was employed by the NY Supreme Court Departmental Disciplinary Committee. also ongoing and now RIVITING NEW NEWS STORIES REVEAL A MASSIVE CONSPIRACY IN THE NEW YORK AND OTHER STATE AND FEDERAL COURTS COMMITTED MAINLY BY CORRUPTED ATTORNEYS AT LAW ACTING IN ROLES IN GOVERNMENT REGULATORY AGENCIES, PUBLIC DEFENDERS OFFICES, DEPARTMENT OF JUSTICE POSITIONS, SENIOR COURT AND OVERSIGHT COMMITTEES AND MORE.
+That the following LAW FIRMS, Proskauer, GT and Foley are direct Defendants in a Federal RICO & ANTITRUST Lawsuit filed that has been legally related by Federal Judge, Hon.
+Shira A. Scheindlin, to a New York Supreme Court Attorney Whistleblower Lawsuit of Christine C. Anderson (“Anderson”).
+Anderson an expert in Attorney at Law misconduct complaints who was employed by the NY Supreme Court Departmental Disciplinary Committee until she was fired in retaliation for her heroic Whistleblowing efforts.

+That Petitioner and Anderson also testified before the New York Senate Judiciary Committee at ongoing hearings on Public Office Corruption in the New York Supreme Court Disciplinary Departments and now RIVITING NEW NEWS STORIES REVEAL A MASSIVE CONSPIRACY IN THE NEW YORK AND OTHER STATE AND FEDERAL COURTS COMMITTED MAINLY BY CORRUPTED ATTORNEYS AT LAW ACTING IN ROLES IN GOVERNMENT REGULATORY AGENCIES, PUBLIC DEFENDERS OFFICES, DEPARTMENT OF JUSTICE POSITIONS, STATE AND FEDERAL COURTS, SENIOR COURT AND OVERSIGHT COMMITTEES AND MORE.

-That these recent news articles Exhibit __, ___,___ that show that Whistleblower Anderson was targeted and her privacy rights violated along with other targets by members of the Disciplinary Departments and courts with the intent to “Obstruct Justice.” including Petitioner’s RICO,
+That these recent news articles, see Exhibit 28 – Expose Corrupt Court Articles, show that Whistleblower Anderson was targeted and her privacy rights violated along with other “targets” by Senior Members of the New York Disciplinary Departments and courts with the intent to intentionally “Obstruct Justice” in her case and the legally related cases, including Petitioner’s RICO, in unparalleled fashion.

 That the articles of particular interest to this Court are found at the following URL’s,